nadi-pro/shipper/README.md

 Install Shipper on all the servers you want to monitor.

-To download and install Filebeat, use the commands that work with your system:
+To download and install Shipper, use the commands that work with your system:

 ### Install via bash script (Linux & Mac)